CiscoUKIDCDev/HP3ParPlugin/README.md

 * Inventory collection and database caching

 ### Near-term roadmap
+* Full support to create/edit/delete VLUNs and Hosts (due for 0.4.0)
+* Support for Host sets and Volume sets
 * More tasks (need suggestions)

 Additionally, this plugin is mostly trying to be a clean plugin implementation.